 But what of old school saves you say?
 Abstraction, and this indeed is why they are cool.

 A Dungeons and Dragons old school game is not like a aerial-view action RPG that we are simulating with dice—good gods, it takes hours to fight a single combat that way.
 Instead it is much more like the surface of an atom.
 We have a general idea of what's going on down there, and we get bursts of specific information (say location OR velocity) and we use our imagination to draw the rest in our minds.

 Take old school saves for instance.
 Paralyzation/Poison/Death magic, Rod/Staff/Wand, Petrification/Polymorph, Breath Weapon, and Spells.

 But what do these mean?
 What do they represent?

-The point is, that the game *doesn't* tell you how you make your save - that's part of the discovery of what's happening and the fun.
+The point is, that the game doesn't tell you how you make your save—that's part of the discovery of what's happening and the fun.
 Logistically it's a lot more fun to come up with answers for why things happen then trying to plot out a specific sequence of events that is occurring every six seconds.
-Also, you've got a lot more room for awesome and rule of cool in your descrptions.
+Also, you've got a lot more room for awesome and rule of cool in your descriptions.